o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 On Linux there are plenty of different installation possibilities but here we suggest to use the ones provided on the [Node website](https://nodejs.org/en/download/package-manager/).

-#### Intall Yarn (optional)
+#### Install Yarn (optional)

 After installing Node it comes to the decision to either stay with npm as your desired dependency manager or additionally install Yarn.
-If you decide to go with yarn this has the advantage that you will get exact the same dependency version as we had while testing Sentitomo.
+If you decide to go with yarn this has the advantage that you will get exact the same dependency version as we had while testing SentiTomo.
 This is ensured with the `yarn.lock` files.
 This is a non- mandatory step but when you are using npm it can be the case that you will get a slightly different dependency tree than with npm.

  Yarn is installed via npm with the following command.

-    sudo npm install -g yarn # use sudo to ensure yarn is on your path
+    $ sudo npm install -g yarn # use sudo to ensure yarn is on your path

 #### Install dependencies
-Now either npm or Yarn is set up we can use it to install the dependencies.
+Now that either npm or Yarn is set up we can use it to install the dependencies.
 The following commands assume that you are in the top level `sentitomo/` of the application.

 **npm:**
     $ # install server dependencies